eduardoestrella/cPanel-automated-system-backup/README.md

 - FullBackup from cPanel (mySQL, data, emails, configuration...)
 - Remote FTP upload to a server when cPanel backup finish
-- Automated directory structure for Dialy backup
+- Automated directory structure for Daily backup
 - Automated directory structure for Monthly backup
 - Automated directory structure for Yearly backup
-- Automated backup delete when reach file limit for Dialy Directory
+- Automated backup delete when reach file limit for Daily Directory

 # How to use